zhangxue91/GPDS-Net/README.md

 # RPNetV2
-If our paper is successfully published, we will be very pleased to share the code source for RPNetV2.
+If our paper is accepted, we intend to share the source code for RPNetV2 with you all.